status-im/open-bounty/doc/decisions/0002-sign-commits-with-gpg.md

 Currently an attacker might get access to an account of a team member and pose as that developer, merging PRs and pushing changes.

+Status.im as a company is also encouraging the use of GPG signing and has a Pull Request check in place on Github.
+This check will mark PRs as failing if the commits come from an organization member and have not been GPG-signed.

 ## Decision

 In order to verify that commits in the repository are actually authored by the specified